Vilakshan123/Chat-Assistant-for-Company-Database/README.md

 If company.db already exists, running test.py will not overwrite it but may insert duplicate records.
 Delete the company.db file before rerunning if you want a fresh database setup.

-## 🚀 Future Improvements
-- Support for more complex queries
-- Enhanced UI for better user experience
-- Integration with machine learning models for smarter query processing

 # 🌐 Website Preview:

  - Live Demo: https://vilakshan123.pythonanywhere.com/